Branwell Brontë

 Patrick Branwell Brontë (/ˈbrɒnti/, commonly /-teɪ/; 26 June 1817 – 24 September 1848) was an English painter and writer.
 He was the only son of the Brontë family, and brother of the writers Charlotte, Emily, and Anne.
-Brontë was rigorously tutored at home by his father, and earned praise for his poetry and translations from the classics.
+Known as Branwell, he was rigorously tutored at home by his father, and earned praise for his poetry and translations from the classics.
 However, he drifted between jobs, supporting himself by portrait-painting, and gave way to drug and alcohol addiction, apparently worsened by a failed relationship with a married woman.
-Brontë died at the age of 31.
+He died at the age of 31.